jackrobertscott/authpack-client-190806/packages/wga-api/readme.md

 > User and team management for your app

-This repository provides JavaScript helper methods which may be used to access the Authenticator API.
+Helper methods which may be used to access the Authenticator API using GraphQL.

 ## Features